 - (Note 1) For Makita U.S.A.
-Inc., the Corporation has guaranteed its debt, and the amount shown in "Transaction amount" represents the maximum amount of guarantee (50 million U.S. dollars with no payment deadline). - (Note 2) The price of goods and other terms of transactions are determined upon negotiation, considering the prevailing market prices. - (Note 3) Investment by way of capital increase was made. - (Note 4) Consumption tax is not included in the transaction amount and the balance at the end of the period.
+Inc., the Corporation has guaranteed its debt, and the amount shown in "Transaction amount" represents the maximum amount of guarantee (50 million U.S. dollars with no payment deadline). - (Note 2) The price of goods and other terms of transactions are determined upon negotiation, considering the prevailing market prices. - (Note 3) Investment by way of capital increase was made. - (Note 4) The lending interest rate in loan of funds is reasonably determined in consideration with market interest rate.
+The Corporation has not taken collateral.